pedalgames/firebase-email-handler/README.md

    $ npm start
    ```

+A Docker image for this project can be found at [Docker Hub](https://hub.docker.com/repository/docker/samay15jan/firebase-email-handler/general)

 #### Hosting Your Own Dockerized Version

-You can also deploy your own instance of the app by running it in a Docker container.
-Here's how:
+You can also deploy your own instance of the app by running it in a Docker container:

 1. **Clone the Repo**